JoelHMikael/LYLLRuoka/README.md

 ```
 shifts.txt
 Classes
-| oldclasses.txt
-| newclasses.txt
+| classes.txt
 ```
-Where shifts.txt contains the shifts, `oldclasses.txt` contains the classes of the old curriculum and `newclasses` the classes of the new learning curriculum.
+Where shifts.txt contains the shifts and `classes.txt` contains the classes.

 You can get the shifts from junu's food shift message through Wilma.
-The classes should be tab delimited text files.
-You can get them easily by copy-pasting them from the eg. LibreOffice from "Kurssitarjottimet".
+The `classes` should be a tab delimited text file.
+You can get it easily by copy-pasting its contents from eg. LibreOffice from "Kurssitarjottimet".
 Provide only the classes of one period, not all of them.
+You can give several class files, if needed.

 Then just run the following code in node.js:
 ```
 const updateDB = require("./update.js");
 const openFile = require("./Functions/open.js").file;
 const dbcredentials = await openFile("../dblogin.txt");
-await updateDB.update("./shifts.txt", ["./Classes/oldclasses.txt", "./Classes/newclasses.txt"], dbcredentials);
+await updateDB.update(dbcredentials, "./shifts.txt", "./Classes/classes.txt");
 ```
+If you have several files with classes, just append them to the parameters of `updateDB.update`.

 ## Updating the developer table
 Updating the developer table is pretty straightforward.
 You just need to provide the name of the developer, a description (eg. "Improved the performance of the server") and contact information: